 Downing Estate Planning Service

-- Insurance option effectively makes the portfolio IHT free from day one (conditions apply)
+- Optional life cover that effectively makes the portfolio IHT free from day one (conditions apply)

-- Choice of asset backed or renewable energy investments
+- Choice of focus on asset-backed or renewable energy businesses, or both

 - Minimum investment £25,000

 Downing LLP was founded in 1986 and is a specialist investment management business with a focus on tax efficient investments.
 Today, the business has over 25,000 clients who collectively have over £1 billion invested with Downing.
 There are 50 investment professionals in Downing’s investment team.

 The estate planning service is managed by an investment committee chaired by Chris Allner, a partner in Downing LLP with 35 years of industry experience, whose previous roles include Head of Private Equity at Octopus Investments, as well as various senior positions at a number of highly regarded city institutions.
 Supporting Chris are six experienced partners and heads of departments within Downing.